Information and Resources for Santa Clara County Probates

 Santa Clara County Adjudicated Legal Newspapers

 When you file probate in Santa Clara County, you must publish notice in a local newspaper.
 Make sure you follow the rules that define which newspaper is proper to handle the publication process.
-A list of the adjudicated newspapers for Santa Clara county can be found at Attachment PB-4000 here.
-As a courtesy to our probate clients, A People’s Choice arranges the publication in every case we handle to make sure this process is properly handled.
+A list of the adjudicated newspapers for Santa Clara County can be found at Attachment PB-4000 here.
+As a courtesy to our probate clients, A People’s Choice arranges the publication in every case we handle to make sure this process is complete.

 Probate Referees For Santa Clara County